-Possibly the most important part of the eyewear buying process is choosing the right eyeglass lenses.
+Possibly the most important part of the eyewear buying process is choosing the right glasses lenses.
 The quality of your lenses, their attributes and their coatings all contribute to how happy you are with your eyeglasses.
 There are so many options available on the market today, so it can be difficult to decide which type of eyeglass lens is best for you and your unique lifestyle.

 This guide to eyeglass lenses will help you better understand what options are available to you and help you choose lenses and coatings to fit your preference and lifestyle.